Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: The axioms of constructive gravity

-Gotay et al. derived a similar system for the case of first-order Lagrangians (see \cite{Gotay1992StressEnergyMomentumTA} and \cite{1998physics...1019G}) and used it to define a universal, conserved energy-momentum-tensor as Noether current associated to $\mathrm{Diff}(M)$.
-Unfortunately, restricting to first-order Lagrangians for a description of gravity does not always suffice---for instance, it does not when formulating GR such that the usual metric tensor constitutes the only dynamical field.
+Gotay \emph{et al.}~derived a similar system for first-order Lagrangians \cite{Gotay_1992,Gotay_1998} and used this system to define a universal, conserved energy-momentum tensor as Noether current associated to $\mathrm{Diff}(M)$.
+Unfortunately, restricting to first-order Lagrangians for a description of gravity does not always suffice---for instance, it does not in GR with only the usual metric tensor as gravitational field.

 There are many exciting implications of (\ref{DiffeoEqn}) that, however, go beyond the scope of this paper.
-We have already presented a framework of constructing perturbative gravitational dynamics that thrives on consequences of (\ref{DiffeoEqn}) on the corresponding EOM (cf. \cite{TobiR}).
-Utilizing the jet bundle formulation of Hamiltonian dynamics (see \cite{2004math.ph..11032G}) one can further show---at least for first-derivative-order theories---that the Hamiltonian associated to any diffeomorphism invariant Lagrangian field theory is necessarily given by a linear combination of $4$ primary and $4$ secondary constraints and thus vanishes weakly ( cf. \cite{TobiMaster}).
+We have already presented a framework for the construction of perturbative gravitational dynamics that thrives on consequences of (\ref{DiffeoEqn}) on the corresponding EOM \cite{Reinhart_2018}.
+Utilizing the jet bundle formulation of Hamiltonian dynamics \cite{Gotay_2004} one can further show---at least for first-derivative-order theories---that the Hamiltonian associated to any diffeomorphism invariant Lagrangian field theory is necessarily given by a linear combination of 4 primary and 4 secondary constraints and thus vanishes weakly \cite{Reinhart_2019}.